KiranSonkamble/netflix_data-pipeline/README.md

 # netflix_data-pipeline
 epic_1:
-Using Azure resources and services
+create Azure resources and services and plan the architecture of the project

+epic_2:
+load all the data from github to bronze layer using Azure data factory create increametal_ingestion using azure databticks autoloader

 epic_3:
-Using Workflow ingest the data to silver layer
+Using Workflow ingest the data from bronze to silver layer

-Using "dbutils.jobs" we are passing the output of one task to another/ next activity. dbutils.jobs.taskValues.set(key=')

-A static value can be passed directly between tasks but multiple values/ files/array values need tp be looped and processed within looped activity.

 epic_4:

-"4_silver transform data" where data cleaning and transformation occured.
+4_silver transform data" where data cleaning and transformation occured.
 Storing it after transformation to silver layer container.

 epic_5:
 5_Lookup notebook2 to shedule the workflow to run on user defined weekday Run my 'netflix_title' file on weekday "5" using workflow

 epic_6:
+creating a final notebook to load all the data into gold layer using delta live table